aadm/aadm.github.io/_posts/2012-06-29-open-mtb-maps.md

 ---
 {% include JB/setup %}

-## what is this ##
+A short recap on how to build and install open mtb maps under OS X.

-A short recap on how to build and install open mtb maps under OS X. It is mainly a shorter version of the [detailed instructions given on mtb-forum.it](http://www.mtb-forum.it/community/forum/showpost.php?p=4901077&postcount=1), written for my convenience -- but I thought somebody could find it useful especially to see the result of using different 'styles'.
+Essentially, a shorter version of the [detailed instructions given on mtb-forum.it](http://www.mtb-forum.it/community/forum/showpost.php?p=4901077&postcount=1), written for my own convenience -- but I thought somebody could find it useful especially to see the result of using different 'styles'.

 ## tools